WHAT HILLEL HAS TO OFFER

 Reform Jews of Hillel (RJH): RJH is focused on connecting the Reform Jewish community of Binghamton through weekly services, usually involving a guitar, and social events during the year.

 Conservative Jews of Hillel (KOACH): KOACH is a great way for the Conservative Jewish community to come together throughout the year at fun events as well as each week at Kabbalat Shabbat services and occasional Saturday morning services at Temple Israel Vestal.

 Orthodox Students of Hillel (OU-JLIC): OU-JLIC brings together the Orthodox Jewish community through Friday night services, Saturday morning services. and recurring weekly events.
 They even have their own newsletter!

 With programs almost every day from the different subgroups, Hillel provides students with tons of opportunities to be involved as well as find ways to be connected to the rest of the Hillel and Jewish Community.

 Major Events: Hillel hosts many large-scale events that are not specific to one subgroup.
 The events are aimed to connect the entire Jewish community at Binghamton.
 Some examples include Aroma Cafe, Kosher NOWL, and Israel Week!

-Caffeination Station: Every week, Mickey and some of our interns post up in the University Union and are available for all students to come grab a coffee and relax between classes.
+Caffeination Station: Every week, Jasmine and some of our interns post up in the University Union and are available for all students to come grab a coffee and relax between classes.